 Jo came to us in 2012 from an operations background managing teams in healthcare, education, airline charter and the Royal Air Force.
 She brings to the table both a mature understanding of the business and exceptional organisational skills.

 With 24 years’ experience in the media, Dan Parry is a professional content producer with a strong track record in film and television.
-He started out as a broadcast journalist, spending eight years with the BBC where he was a duty editor on BBC News Online.
+He began as a broadcast journalist, spending eight years with the BBC where he was a duty editor on BBC News Online.

 Dan later freelanced as a story producer, working with – among others – David Yates and David Heyman (Harry Potter and Fantastic Beasts) and Peter Kosminski (Wolf Hall, The State).
 With Yates and Heyman, he worked on a cinema film about refugees, spending a week in the Jungle refugee camp in Calais.
 With Kosminsky, he worked on war-crimes in the former Yugoslavia, tracking down special forces soldiers, CIA agents and Serb spies.

-He has published three best-selling books and comes to us fresh from BBC Factual.
+He has published three best-selling books and joined us from BBC Factual.

-Karl’s a passionate, experienced and engaging trainer – he’s also a training innovator which is why as well as being a coach and workshop facilitator, he’s also our Head of Innovation.
-He inputs into – and plays a part in the development of – all Working Voices’ new products.
-He’s created our new bitesize sessions, Learnbox, as well as several of our most popular courses such as Perfecting Public Speaking, and Understanding Unconscious Bias.
+Karl’s a passionate, experienced, and engaging trainer.
+As a training innovator he is our Head of Innovation, as well as a coach and workshop facilitator.
+He plays a leading part in creating Working Voices’s new products, and helped to develop many of our most popular courses such as Perfecting Public Speaking, and Understanding Unconscious Bias.

-He also has a record of working in change management.
-Leading initiatives using research from psychology and behavioural economics he’s been able to bring positive changes to organisations and teams through on leadership training and “on the job” coaching.
+Karl has a track record of working in change management.
+Leading initiatives that relied on research from psychology and behavioural economics, he’s been able to bring positive changes to organisations and teams through leadership training and ‘on the job’ coaching.

 Kate joined Working Voices in January 2015 from a background of administration in Higher Education.
 She manages our EMEA courses taking care of the whole process from initial enquiry, liaising on dates, confirming contracts and ensuring the session runs smoothly on the day.